jgeraigery/SpotlightHelp/pages/ConnectOracle/oracle_alarm_latchfreewaits.md

 The presence of latch free waits may indicate a bottleneck within the SGA.
 (The specific action depends on the latch.)

+For more information, see the help topic **Relieve latch contention**.

 {% include links.html %}